NrgXnat/xnat-docker-compose/README.md

 3. Configurations: The default configuration is sufficient to run the deployment.
 The following files can be modified if you want to change the default configuration

     - **docker-compose.yml**: How the different containers are deployed.
 There is a section of build arguments (under `services → xnat-web → build → args`) to control some aspects of the build.
-        * If you want to download a different version of XNAT, you can change the `XNAT_VER` variable to some other release.
+        * If you want to download a different version of XNAT, you can change the `XNAT_VERSION` variable to some other release.
         * The `TOMCAT_XNAT_FOLDER` build argument is set to `ROOT` by default; this means the XNAT will be available at `http://localhost`.
 If, instead, you wish it to be at `http://localhost/xnat` or, more generally, at `http://localhost/{something}`, you can set `TOMCAT_XNAT_FOLDER` to the value `something`.
         * If you need to control some arguments that get sent to tomcat on startup, you can modify the `CATALINA_OPTS` environment variable (under `services → xnat-web → environment`).
     - **xnat/Dockerfile**: Builds the xnat-web image from a tomcat docker image.